Heathen Front: International spread

 The Norwegian Heathen Front soon became the Allgermanische Heidnische Front (AHF), a network of organizations in different countries.
 The Swedish Heathen Front (Svensk Hednisk Front) was a small group formed around 1996.
 The German chapter, Deutsche Heidnische Front, was founded in 1998 by Hendrik Möbus.
 In 2001, the AHF claimed chapters in Norway, Sweden, Denmark, the Netherlands, Germany, the United States, Canada, Russia and Flanders.
 There was also a short-lived English Heathen Front closely associated during its inception with the British Movement but later linked by Searchlight, the anti-fascist monthly, to Tom Gowers, an officer of the British National Party based in the East Midlands, and to the militant odinist group Woden's Folk.

 Ideology

-The organization described its specific ideas as "Odalism", derived from the Germanic rune Odal (ᛟ).
+The organization described its specific ideas as "Odalism", derived from the SS-rune Odal (ᛟ).
 This movement rejected conventional academic research on history and archaeology, instead interpreting Germanic mythology as esoterically transmitted via ancestry.

-The Heathen Front espoused neo-Nazism, white supremacism and anti-semitism.
+The Heathen Front espoused neo-Nazism, white supremacism and antisemitism.
 A 2001 report by the Stephen Roth Institute for the Study of Contemporary Antisemitism and Racism describes the Svensk Hednisk Front (Swedish Heathen Front – SHF) as "an emerging Nazi organization" with an ideology blending "Odinism, anti-Christianity and antisemitism."